Skip to content

 • Do not send the same text to multiple recipients, repeatedly, over a short period of time, without:

-• Consulting with TextBetter Support to ensure your texting campaign is properly registered/approved for a higher throughput; and
+• Consulting with TextBetter Support to ensure your texting campaign is properly registered/approved for a higher throughput; and/or

 • The use of TextBetter Mass Texting Tools, such as The SMS Marketing Wizard or TextBetter TextDistro.